-An example of an UPDATE statement on the Employee table is:
+UPDATE statement on the emp table.

-'''

 UPDATE emp SET salary=32000, exempt=1 WHERE emp_id = 'E10001'

-'''

 The UPDATE statement changes every record that meets the conditions in the WHERE clause.
 In this case the salary and exempt status are changed for all employees having the employee ID E10001.
 Because employee IDs are unique in the Employee table, only one record is updated.